MattStacy-hub/OEM/dbcs-agents/README.md

 ------------------------------------------------------
 Create Auth.
 Keys

-Add /etc/hosts
+Add to /etc/hosts
  IP of OEM
 Run hostname if on OEM instance to get name
 <IP address>    emcc.marketplace.com